cilliagustin/first-project-portfolio/TESTING.md

 ![HTML Validator](documentation/testing/HTML-validator.png)

 ### CSS
-Since the website has 6 different css files each one has been validated.
+Since the website has 6 different CSS files each one has been validated.

 Result from [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) for general styling:
 ![CSS Validator](documentation/testing/CSS-validator.png)